HomeEmail WebhostingThe SMTP Servers - What SMTP Is And How It Works

 It’s a little expensive than subscriber based systems like Aweber & GetResponse.
 With Self hosted you pay per email.
 But if you’re doing it right, you’re going to make more than enough to cover the bills and make a healthy profit.

-If you use Amazon SES it will be cheaper because there rates per email are downright ridiculous.
+If you use Amazon SES, it will be cheaper because their rates per email are downright ridiculous.
 With other SMTPs, the rates vary.

 SMTP Services Recommended: